Knowledge Hub

 What kind of financial sanctions can be imposed by regulations under the 2018 Act?

-Section 3 of the 2018 Act outlines the type of financial sanction which can be imposed by regulations under the Act.
+Section 3 of the 2018 Act outlines the type of financial sanction that regulations under the Act can impose.

-Financial sanctions are not restricted to curbs on your business providing UK regulated financial services to designated persons, or to particular sanctioned countries (prescribed countries).
+Financial sanctions are not restricted to curbs on your business providing UK-regulated financial services to designated persons, or particular sanctioned countries (prescribed countries).
 Financial sanctions can include a wide range of financial restrictions, including:

-• preventing financial services from being provided in relation to financial products issued by designated persons
+• Preventing financial services from being provided regarding financial products issued by designated persons

-• preventing persons from owning, controlling or having certain interests in restricted parties.
+• Preventing persons from owning, controlling or having specific interests in restricted parties.

 Financial sanctions can also include wider prohibitions or requirements on people or businesses entering, or continuing to be a party to, arrangements for specified commercial purposes with restricted parties.

-Financial sanctions have the potential to have wide-ranging implications both for your business’ financial and commercial relationships and for effective business administration and risk management.
+Financial sanctions have the potential to have wide-ranging implications for both your business’s economic and commercial relationships, as well as for effective business administration and risk management.

 Who looks after financial sanctions and related licences in the UK?